Spanish profanity: Other homosexual expressions

-With Spanish being a grammatically-gendered language, one's sexuality can be challenged with a gender-inappropriate adjective, much as in English one might refer to a flamboyant man or a transgender man as her.
+With Spanish being a grammatically gendered language, one's sexuality can be challenged with a gender-inappropriate adjective, much as in English one might refer to a flamboyant man or a transgender man as her.
 Some words referring to a male homosexual end in an "a" but have the masculine article "el"—a deliberate grammatical violation.
 For example, although maricona refers to females, it may also be used as a compounded offensive remark towards a homosexual male, and vice versa.

 Attacks against one's character

 Chocho means literally a senile person, from the verb chochear.

 Pendejo (according to the Diccionario de la lengua española de la Real Academia Española, lit. 'a pubic hair'), according to the Chicano poet José Antonio Burciaga, "basically describes someone who is stupid or does something stupid."
 Burciaga said that the word is often used while not in polite conversation.
 It may be translated as "dumbass" or "asshole" in many situations, though it carries an extra implication of willful incompetence or innocent gullibility that is ripe for others to exploit.
 The less extreme meaning, which is used in most Spanish-speaking countries, translates more or less as "jackass".
-The term, however, has very highly offensive connotations in Puerto Rico.
+The term, however, has highly offensive connotations in Puerto Rico.
 An older usage was in reference to a man who is in denial about being cheated (for example, by his wife).
 Burciaga said that pendejo "is probably the least offensive" of the various Spanish profanity words beginning with "p" but that calling someone a pendejo is "stronger" than calling someone estúpido.
 Burciaga said, "Among friends it can be taken lightly, but for others it is better to be angry enough to back it up."

 In Mexico, pendejo most commonly refers to a "fool", "idiot", or "asshole".
 In Mexico, there are many proverbs that refer to pendejos.
 In Peru, it means a person who is opportunistic in an immoral or deceptively persuasive manner (usually involving sexual gain and promiscuity but not limited to it), and if used referring to a female (ella es pendeja), it means she is promiscuous (or perhaps a swindler).
 There the word pendejada and a whole family of related words have meanings that stem from these.
 In South America, pendejo is also a vulgar, yet inoffensive, word for children.
 It also signifies a person with a disorderly or irregular life.
 In Argentina, pendejo (or pendeja for females) is a pejorative way of saying pibe.
 The word, in Chile, Colombia, and El Salvador, can refer to a cocaine dealer, or it can refer to a "fool".